ibm-cloud-docs/transit-gateway/add-redundant-gre-tunnels.md

    {: note}

 1. Click **Remove tunnel**.
 1. In the Delete GRE tunnel window, select the name of the GRE tunnel that you want to remove, then click **Delete**.
-You cannot undo this action.
+You can't undo this action.

-A connection cannot have less than two tunnels attached to a redundant GRE.
+A connection can't have less than two tunnels attached to a redundant GRE.
 {: important}

 ## Adding a tunnel to a redundant GRE from the CLI